sy2002/MiSTer2MEGA65/README.md

    into `/rtl` and wire it inside `MEGA65/vhdl/main.vhd` while adjusting the clocks in `MEGA65/vhdk/clk.vhd`.

-2. Provide and wire RAMs, ROMs and other devices in `MEGA65/vhdl/mega65.vhd` and wire everything correctly.
+2. Provide RAMs, ROMs and other devices in `MEGA65/vhdl/mega65.vhd` and wire everything correctly.

 3. Configure your core's behavior, including how the start screen looks like, what ROMs should be loaded (and where to), the abilities of the